How to Choose a Fertility Clinic

 The Progyny Network and Our Outcomes

-Progyny has an expansive provider network and we are honored to partner with the best practices in the US.
-We work with Reproductive Endocrinologists, who are fertility specialists by training.
+Progyny has an expansive provider network and we are honored to partner with a network of top fertility specialists.
 We continually monitor all in-network clinics to ensure their practices comply with the highest standards, evidence-based treatments, and the American Society for Reproductive Medicine guidelines.
 When considering adding a new clinic to our network, all of their outcomes are reviewed and we ensure that all of their providers are credentialled.
 We trust our providers to make the best decisions for their patients and created a fertility benefit to support that.
 There is no mandated treatment, such as IUI before IVF, as our goal is to ensure that members get the best treatment for them the first time.

 Progyny outcomes are not only better than the national average, but Progyny members have superior outcomes at the same clinics due to our comprehensive benefit design.
+When searching for an in-network provider, you can view the clinic score, a metric used to measure outcomes for Progyny patients at each clinic.
 All Progyny authorizations include coverage for all standard of care procedures necessary within a treatment cycle so that your physician can provide you with the best possible care.

 Different Types of Clinics